saschaleib/dokuwiki-plugin-adhoctables/README.md

 # DokuWiki Plugin *Ad-Hoc Tables*
 Add-on to Ad Hoc Tags which enables table markup within DokuWiki

-This is an attempt of re-creating some parts of the Wrap plugin on top of the Ad-Hoc Tags plugin.
-It is still under development.

-:exclamation: **IMPORTANT:** This plugin is an extension to [Ad-Hoc Tags](https://github.com/saschaleib/dokuwiki-plugin-adhocwrap), it can not be used without the base plugin!
+:bangbang: **IMPORTANT:** This plugin is an extension to the [Ad-Hoc Tags](https://github.com/saschaleib/dokuwiki-plugin-adhocwrap)-plugin.
+It will not work without it, and may even cause errors! :bangbang:

 This plugin adds the following tags to the DokuWiki syntax: